kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 Although I don't know of any client-server DBMS that supports ephemeral databases, this is in principle possible[^3].
 The below picture summarizes how to think of (in-process vs client-server) and (ephemeral vs persistent) features of DBMSs.
-I've put some example systems in their corresponding quadrants.
-DBMSs with both ephemeral and persistent modes cross two quadrants[^4].
+I've put a few example systems in their corresponding quadrants.
+DBMSs with both ephemeral and persistent modes I put across two quadrants[^4].

 <Img src="/img/embedded-dbs/framework.png" alt="Being in-process vs client-server is orthogonal to persisting your data." width="700"/>